Federal budget (economics): Development of the federal budget

 The largest federal budgets are in the United States and the development of their federal budgets is made up of a very significant and detailed nine-step plan that the United States Congress use to create the plan.
 The process starts a full year ahead before the fiscal year begins.
 The fiscal year in the United States starts on the 1st of October and runs through until September 30th year this means that the budget for 2018 began in the fall of 2016.

 The federal budgets in the United States are like Germany and Australian federal governments as they normally run a deficit and this is down to the economies engaging in expansionary policy. in the United States, it is the president's role to submit the budget the proposal to the United States Congress.
 The president would then ask the federal agencies to submit their budgets requests directly to him.
 The president then submits the budget and requests to congress where it is used as a base guideline for its own budget resolution.
 This is then used to create appropriation or supply bills and these bills then allocate the available funds to the different fields of federal agencies.

-2019 United States Federal Budget

-In the fiscal year 2019, the United States federal budget will be 4.407 trillion in total spend.
-The government estimates that it will receive approximately 3.422 trillion in revenue in turn leaving a deficit of 985 billion for October 2018 to September 2019.
-Spending is in the three main categories: Mandatory (2.739 trillion), discretionary (1.305 trillion) and interest on the debt being (363 billion).